Awarded by

 This is the final double module that concludes the MA.
 Here we bring all the strands of work, reflection, research and analysis together to deliver a major professional project.
 This module is the bridge into your future and is designed to position you for a sustainable career in the music industry.

-Course structure and modules may change as part of our regular review processes.
+*Programme structures and modules can change as part of our curriculum enhancement and review processes.
 Any changes affecting students’ expected programme delivery are communicated in advance.
+If a certain module is important to you, please discuss it with the Programme Manager.

 We consider all applications on their own merit and potential.
-We’ll invite you to a 1-1 session, either in person or by video conference.
-This is where you’ll have the opportunity to find out all about WaterBear and talk about your music, achievements and career goals.
-For more information about the 1-1 session, click here.
+We'll invite you to a 1-1 session, either in person or by video conference.
+This is where you'll have the opportunity to find out all about WaterBear and talk about your interests, achievements and career goals.

-The MA Music Performance, Production and Business course is not available for students located outside of the UK.
+The MA Music Performance, Production & Business course is available to international students if they are based in the UK with settled status (no restrictions on how long you can stay).
+The course is not available for students located outside of the UK.

 If English isn’t your first language, you’ll need to achieve equivalent to the IELTS Academic 6.5 overall score, with at least 6.0 in Reading, Writing, Speaking and Listening.
 We accept a range of equivalent approved tests too.
 Visit the English Language Requirements page of the Falmouth University website for more information.